 Proverbs 29:18a KJV

 Myopia is a blinder and when it’s in the soul of man it’s devastating.
 When we can no longer see beyond this present moment, we feel that this moment is all there will ever be.
 The enemy exploits this state whenever he can.
+The enemy attempts to embroil us in the despair of life.
+Why?
+If we’re wrapped up in the despair of life, we will have no energy for the living of it.

 I remember when I laid in a bed for months with a back injury.
 I had no hope or vision of anything beyond that bed.
 All I could see was the mattress in my future.
 I couldn’t envision a day when I’d live a normal life again.
 And the enemy tempted me to abandon all hope.
 If the Spirit hadn’t touched me, speaking peace to the raging sea of despair, I’d have drowned.
 And even though I wasn’t aware of His presence continually, I had enough to know He was there regardless.
 This gave me the sense of hope I needed to proceed from day to day.